-Learners do not have to achieve units in any particular order and teachers/tutors should tailor learning programmes to meet individual learner needs.
-It is recommended that, wherever possible, centres adopt a holistic approach to the delivery of these qualifications and identify opportunities to link the units and different subjects.
+Learners do not have to achieve units in any particular order and tutors should tailor learning programmes to meet individual learner needs.
+It is recommended that, wherever possible, centres adopt a holistic approach to the delivery of these qualifications and identify opportunities to link the units.